The Silver

 As early as ancient civilizations, such as the Greeks and Romans, silver was used to conserve drinking water and prevent bacterial contamination.

-In the modern era, silver is used in numerous health care and technological fields.
+In the modern era, silver is used in numerous health and technological fields.

 Silver dressings are commonly used to treat burns and hard-to-heal wounds because of their ability to prevent infection and accelerate tissue regeneration.